 It might sound easy, but remember how scary the sales clerk was the first time you had to bring something back to the store?
-This is a skill everyone needs to know, even in an online world.
+How to return a purchase is a skill everyone needs to know, even in an online world.

 Find your receipt.
 You will likely need the receipt or invoice to return the item for a full refund.
 Some stores will refund without a receipt, but others may only give a replacement or store credit.